-Library Service Lead WSCC organisations Main sources WSCC of information Existing provision Libraries in Adur host a wide range of events including author talks, drop-in events (to meet, for example, health professionals), reading groups and adult meetings and group activities.
+organisations Main sources WSCC of information Existing provision Libraries in Adur host a wide range of events including author talks, drop-in events (to meet, for example, health professionals), reading groups and adult meetings and group activities.
 Children can meet authors and attend craft activities, rhyme time or story time.
 Libraries offer free or subsidised rental of books, audio books, CDs, and DVDs and many have internet access and study space.
+Libraries offer a range of resources both printed and digital.
 As such libraries offer a range of services to local residents.
 Existing libraries in Adur are located at: Lancing Shoreham Southwick A mobile library service is also in operation in Adur.
 WSCC Library Service has confirmed that current provision meets the needs of existing residents.
-Planned provision Improvements to the public areas at the Lancing library (to cope with increasing/changing demand by the local community) are planned.
+Planned provision Improvements would be required to the public areas at the Lancing library (to cope with increasing/changing demand by the local community) are planned.
 It is unclear when these will be delivered.
 A potential new library to be provided as part of the mixed use redevelopment of existing community facilities at Pond Road is being discussed with other partners and landowners.
 No firm plans for redevelopment of the site are in place.
-Sources of funding and Funding sources include WSCC capital funds and developer contributions. costs Funding for the new library at Pond Road will be through the sale of land for new residential development.
+Sources of funding and costs Funding sources include WSCC capital funds and developer contributions.
+00313 Funding for the new library at Pond Road will be through the sale of land for new residential development.
 Developer contributions will be sought from new development for planned library improvements.
-Key issues and dependencies WSCC is continuing to explore opportunities for shared provision and use of buildings, expanding the virtual offer the provision of unstaffed collections with selfservice terminals and a reassessment of the effectiveness of current library locations.
+Key issues and dependencies WSCC is continuing to explore opportunities for shared provision and use of buildings, expanding the virtual offer, the provision of unstaffed collections with self-service terminals and a reassessment of the effectiveness of current library locations.
 In general this will mean a much more flexible approach to providing access to the Library Service.
 The requirement for infrastructure to support additional developments will need to be equally flexible and creative.
 Summary and role of LDF and IDP Local Plan Policy 30 states that new development will be required to provide or contribute to the provision of facilities, infrastructure and services made necessary by development, and that infrastructure should be provided at the appropriate time, prior to the development becoming operational or being occupied.
 Larger developments may need to be phased to ensure this requirement can be met.
 Local Plan Policy 11 identifies Pond Road as a site with redevelopment potential for community uses including provision of a library.
-The Pond Road Development Brief (ADC, 2010) outlines criteria for a mixed use development on the site The proposed strategic housing allocations are likely to create additional demand for library provision.
+The Pond Road Development Brief (ADC, 2010) outlines criteria for a mixed use development on the site.
+The proposed strategic housing allocations are likely to create additional demand for library provision.
 Development at Shoreham Harbour may impact on the scale of library provision proposed at Pond Road.
 It is unclear as to where the new residents of the proposed development in Sompting would access library provision.
 This could be from a number of different existing libraries, so may not require physical improvements to one specific library.
 It is anticipated that contributions would be required.
+This IDP (Section C) details the Library provision identified to date that support new development areas, including improvements to the library service for New Monks Farm, to the Pond Road library service for Shoreham Harbour Regeneration Area, and to library services in the built up area.